 Black on White Formatting

-Reviewing applicants for legal positions is generally a very serious task that does not benefit from creatively formatted resumes.
+Reviewing applicants for legal positions is generally a very serious task that does not benefit from creatively formatted professional resumes.
 The best legal resumes will be in black and white with no additional colors, borders, or unique fonts.
 Ensuring everything is easy to read and that the correct information stands out with proper italics and bullet points is crucial.

 Degrees in Reverse Order